FormidableLabs/serverless-jetpack/CONTRIBUTING.md

 # Now, test the benchmark for correctness.
 $ yarn benchmark:test

-# Generate the usage message.
-$ yarn usage

-# If the timed benchmark stats and/or the usage message are notably different
+# If the timed benchmark stats and/or usage is notably different
 # than what's in README.md, update relevant sections and commit your changes.
 $ vim README.md